Political positions of Ronald Reagan: Healthcare

 Congressmen, to our Senators.
 We can say right now that we want no further encroachment on these individual liberties and freedoms.
 And at the moment, the key issue is we do not want socialized medicine ...
 If you don't, this program I promise you will pass just as surely as the sun will come up tomorrow.
 And behind it will come other federal programs that will invade every area of freedom as well as have known it in this country, until one day, as Norman Thomas said, we will awake to find that we have socialism.
 If you don't do this and if I don't do it, one of these days you and I are going to spend our sunset years telling our children, and our children's children, what it once was like in America when men were free.

+Minimum wage

+In 1983, Reagan stated the minimum wage, which was $3.35 per hour at the time, should not apply to young people, with his reasoning being that the unemployment rate goes higher when the hourly rate is raised.

 Social Security

 Reagan was in favor of making Social Security benefits voluntary.
 According to Reagan biographer Lou Cannon: "I do not doubt that he shared the view that Social Security was a Ponzi scheme.
 He was intrigued by the idea of a voluntary plan that would have allowed workers to make their investments.
 This idea would have undermined the system by depriving Social Security of the contributions of millions of the nation's highest-paid workers".

-Although Reagan was for a limited government and against the idea of a welfare state, Reagan continued to fully fund Social Security and Medicare because the elderly were dependent on those programs.
+Although Reagan was for a limited government and against the idea of a welfare state, he continued to fully fund Social Security and Medicare because the elderly were dependent on those programs.